Kyuchumimo/Pygame-80/README.md

 A set of functions from TIC-80 tiny computer platform ported to Pygame 2.0.1.
 Many of them are designed to work with the numpy library to improve performance and per pixel access.

-Some of the highligts of using this library are:
+Some of the highlights of using this library are:
 *TIC-80 friendly
 *Highly customizable (any screen resolution, different screen modes, any number of audio channels)
 *Python as a programming language